Zycheng114514/Mihaki-project/README.md

-for there is manhaton project who started the nukele war, here is the mihaki project to end it.
+The Manhattan Project started the nuclear war.
+The Mihaki Project is here to end it.